DragoBJJ/BigramAnalyzer/README.md

 which may be a more lightweight operation.

 ARRAY OF STRINGS - In terms of performance, arrays are usually faster at accessing elements using an index because their elements are stored continuously in memory.

-Based on the code, the following classes and design patterns can be distinguished:
-Classes
-MySqlDataBase - a class representing the MySQL database.
-DataBaseLoggerStrategy - a class representing the database logging strategy.
-FileLoggerStrategy - a class representing a file logging strategy.
-EventLoggerStrategy - a class representing a strategy for logging system events.
-LoggerContext - a class representing a logging context that manages logging strategies.